📑 Table of contents

 💻 When code becomes necessary

-Here are the concrete situations where code is unavoidable:
+Here are the concrete situations where code is essential:

 Case 1: Large-scale tech product

-Scenario: You're developing a SaaS that needs to support thousands of users with complex features.
+Scenario: You are developing a SaaS that must support thousands of users with complex features.

 Why code: Performance, scalability, infrastructure costs, total customization.